 The word 'millionaire' does have a nice ring to it.
-In the Indian context, the big indicator of wealth used to be ‘lakhpati’ but with inflation eating away at the value of our earnings, a million or 10 lakhs is now a good goal to aim for.
+In India, the big indicator of wealth used to be ‘lakhpati’ but today everyone wants to make their million as fast as possible.
+The big question is, how does one do it with inflation eating away the value of your earnings.

-But, for a lot of young earners starting out on their first job, it seems impossible to have that much money.
+For a lot of young earners starting out on their first job, it seems impossible to have that much money.
 This article will show you how to become a millionaire before you turn 30!
-All you need is a simple, easy to follow a plan.
+All you need is a simple, easy to follow plan.

 Here’s your plan: